ArchipelagoMW/Archipelago/docs/world maintainer.md

 ### Resigning

 A world maintainer can resign and have their username removed from the [CODEOWNERS](/docs/CODEOWNERS) document.
-If no new maintainer steps up and gets voted, the world becomes unmaintained.
+If no new maintainer takes over management of the world, the world becomes unmaintained.

 ### Getting Voted out